Sierra-Alpha/desert/docs/project-report.md

 #### Issues and Solutions

  - **Spacemacs is better in a GUI**
-    Docker containers are mainly set up to host shell applications and as such the base images don't contain an X server for rendering GUI applications and the console connections are all text based.
-While emacs and Spacemacs both can run in a shell the user experience these days is much nicer in a GUI.
+    Docker containers are mainly set up to host shell applications, as such the base images don't contain an X server for rendering GUI applications and the console connections are all text based.
+While emacs and Spacemacs both can run in a shell the user experience is much nicer in a GUI.

     **Solution**
-    The solution is to install an Xserver onto the Docker image and a virtual network computing (VNC) server to be able to remote desktop in and interact with the chosen application running in a Docker container.
+    The solution is to install an Xserver onto the Docker image and a virtual network computing (VNC) server to be able to connect as a remote desktop and interact with the chosen application running in a Docker container.
 My first avenue was to install a full Desktop environment onto the linux core and a VNC server to be able to control it remotely.
 This was expensive in terms of